(Updated August 2019)

 Bradley designed and equipped the state-of-the-art weight room in the Seminoles’ Basketball Training Facility that opened in 2002.
 The weight room is considered to be one of the best and most complete in all of Division I sports.

 Bradley also worked at the University of Miami under Hamilton from 1995-98 where he worked with eight teams, which included one NCAA Tournament and one NIT appearance by the men’s basketball team.

 Bradley came to Florida State from Stanford where the athletes he worked with and achieved tremendous success in the weight room and on the field.
 At Stanford, Bradley worked directly with the men’s basketball, men’s swimming and field hockey teams.
 In addition, he assisted with the strength and conditioning efforts for the nationally ranked football, women’s basketball, women’s swimming and softball teams.
 During his four-year tenure at Stanford, the Cardinal won the Sears’ Directors’ Cup as the nation’s top overall program in Division I athletics four times.
 Stanford played in the NCAA Tournament each of the four years Bradley worked with the men’s basketball team.
 In 2002, the Cardinal was 31-3 and led the nation in victories.

 Bradley is married to Dr. Terra Williams Bradley, a faculty member in the College of Medicine’s Division of Research and Graduate Programs at Florida State.
-They have one son, Garr Atticus Bradley, who is four years old.
+They have one son, Garr Atticus Bradley, who is five years old.